run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 ## Step 2: Cluster Authentication

 Researchers should be authenticated when accessing the Run:ai GPU Cluster.
 To perform that, the Kubernetes cluster and the user's Kubernetes profile must be aware of the IdP.
 Follow the instructions [here](researcher-authentication.md).
-If you have followed these instructions in the past, you must **do so again** and replace the client-side and server-side configuration values with the new values as provided by on `General | Settings | Researcher Authentication`.
+If you have followed these instructions in the past, you must **do so again** and replace the client-side and server-side configuration values with the new values as provided by on `Settings | General | Researcher Authentication`.

 ### Connectivity test